 Types of Moxibustion

 There are three types of moxibustion: (1) Direct moxibustion uses a small, cone-shaped amount of moxa which is placed on top of acupuncture point and burned on the skin.
 This is rarely used by acupuncturist.
 Nowadays, direct moxibustion is not a popular Traditional Chinese Medicine treatment in China.
 (2) Indirect moxibustion is the more popular type of moxibustion because there is a much lower risk of pain or skin burning.
 In indirect moxibustion, acupuncturist lights one end of a moxa stick and holds it one or two inch away from the skin.
 It brings mild warmth to the area without burning on the skin until the skin becomes slightly red.
+Acupuncturist may use a moxa box which moxa is burned in the box to heat the underlying area.
 (3) Needle moxa technique is a combination of needling and moxibustion.
 Acupuncturist attaches a small piece of moxa stick on the needle’s handle, and lights the moxa stick from its bottom while the needle is still retained in the acupuncture point.
 The heat is conducted through the needle to the acupuncture point.